 In recent years, we have made significant progress in breaking through the parochialism of housing policy and returning it to its roots.
+Current housing reformers thought of housing not only as bricks and mortar, but believed that better housing would improve the lives of its occupants.
 Housing policy, as we currently think about it, can trace its parentage to the Progressive era.
-At that time, housing reformers saw housing as providing not simply physical shelter but also they believed that better housing would have a more general positive impact on its occupants and their communities.
+At that time housing was not thought of as just bricks and mortar by housing reformers, but rather was premised on the positive impact that better housing would have on its occupants.
 For example, much of the debate leading to the passage of New York City's pathbreaking Tenement Housing Law of 1901 revolved around issues of health and morals (Lubove, 1962).

-This emphasis on housing as a tool for human betterment is resurgent today.
-Partly as a result of welfare reform, housing policy is increasingly seen as part of a holistic strategy to build human capital and promote economic mobility.
-Focusing on residents approaching the 5-year time limits of the new Temporary Assistance for Needy Families block grant, many housing providers have made new and innovative job training and placement services available to their residents.
-For example, several public housing authorities (PHAs) throughout the Nation are participating in the Jobs-Plus Initiative, which provides residents of public housing with saturated social services and job training opportunities (Bloom and Blank, 2000).
-Other PHAs are participating in the Welfare to Work Voucher Program, which targets housing vouchers to families attempting to make the transition from welfare to work, and the Family Self-Sufficiency program, which promotes work and asset-building through the use of escrow accounts and the coordination of social services.
-The Neighborhood Networks and Campus of Learners programs provide low-income families in both private subsidized housing and public housing with access to computers and computer training.
-In addition, many community development corporations have responded to the challenges of welfare reform by investing in computer training facilities, job placement programs, and educational initiatives (Nathan et al., 2001).
+This emphasis on housing as a tool to human betterment is resurgent today.
+Partly as a result of welfare reform, housing policy is increasingly looked to as part of a holistic strategy to build human capital and promote economic mobility.
+Focusing on residents approaching the 5-year time limits of the Temporary Assistance for Needy Families (TANF) block grant, many housing providers have made innovative job training and placement services available to residents.
+Several public housing authorities throughout the Nation are participating in the Jobs-Plus Initiative, which provides public housing residents with saturated social services and job training opportunities (Bloom and Blank, 2000).
+Other public housing agencies participate in the Welfare-to-Work Voucher Program, which targets housing vouchers to families attempting to make the transition from welfare to work, and the Family Self-Sufficiency program, which promotes work and asset-building through the use of escrow accounts and the coordination of social services.
+The Neighborhood Networks and Campus of Learners programs provide low-income families in both private subsidized housing and public housing access to computers and computer training.
+In addition, many community development corporations have responded to the challenges of welfare reform by investing in computer training facilities, job placement programs, and educational initiatives (Nathan, Schill, Ellen, and Wright, in press).

-Housing assistance also can provide people living in inner-city neighborhoods with the means to move to areas of greater economic opportunity and neighborhood amenities.
-For example, as a result of the Gautreaux litigation in Chicago, several thousand families were issued housing vouchers to live in suburban communities.
+Housing assistance can provide people living in inner-city neighborhoods the means to move to areas of greater economic opportunity and neighborhood amenities.
+As a result of the Gautreaux litigation in Chicago, several thousand families were issued housing vouchers to live in suburban communities.
 Studies by Rosenbaum and Popkin (1991) showed that children who moved to these neighborhoods had improved educational outcomes compared with those who remained in the inner city.
 In addition, mothers who moved to the suburbs were more likely to be employed and less likely to receive public assistance (Rosenbaum and DeLuca, 2000).